janephp/janephp/documentation/documentation/JsonSchema.rst

 - ``config/jane/config.php``: your Jane configuration (see "Configuration file")
 - ``config/packages/jane.yaml``: Symfony Serializer configured to be optimized for Jane

-By default, generated code is not formatted, to make it compliant to PSR2 standard and others format norms, you can add the `PHP CS Fixer`_ library to your dev dependencies (and it makes it easier to debug!):
+By default, generated code is not formatted.
+To make it compliant to PSR2 standard and others format norms, you can add the `PHP CS Fixer`_ library to your dev dependencies (and it makes it easier to debug!):

 .. code-block:: bash